 Westfield’s Green Teams are composed of Middle and Upper School students who lead the school’s campus-wide recycling program.
 Team members learn the value of recycling for our environment and encourage students, faculty, and campus visitors to recycle specific items.
 Students collect these items on a regular basis for pick up.

-The Vespidae Yearbook Staff is composed of students who are enrolled in the Upper School Yearbook Journalism class.
+The Vespidae Yearbook Staff is composed of students who are enrolled in the Upper School Journalism class.

 Foreign Language Club

-Students taking a foreign language class in Middle and Upper School are invited to join one of the Foreign Language Club.
+Students taking a foreign language class in Upper School are invited to join the Foreign Language Club.
 The Westfield Foreign Language Club offers opportunities for students to become more aware of cultures and languages from other countries.
 Students are exposed to speakers who bring firsthand experiences and insight into different areas of the Spanish and French speaking countries of the world.
 Our students are able to interact and gain valuable perspectives from these interactions.
 Also, our current students are afforded the opportunity to travel to countries around the world and then present their travel experience with the goal of inspiring others to also participate in future travel opportunities.
 Students are also challenged to use the target language in our community.

 Students interested in pursuing their artistic talents may participate in the Middle/Upper School Art Club.
 Art Club is a place where students can practice and hone their skills.
 From mixed medium to water color to ceramics, students can find where their unique talents lie and explore new avenues of enrichment and expression.
-The club meets every other Thursday, after school from 3 until 3:30 pm.

 Academic Bowl Team